buddhist-uni/buddhist-uni.github.io/README.md

 # Future Directions

-Over the next few years, I would like to expand the University's offerings further and further: into various regional forms of Buddhism, subtler points of Buddhist philosophy, the grand arcs of Buddhist history, and much, much more.
+Over the next few years, I would like to expand the University's offerings further and further: into various regional forms of Buddhism, subtler points of Buddhist philosophy, the grand arcs of history, and much, much more.
 I'd also like to continue to improve the site's design and marketing, so it can be as accessible as possible to as many people as possible.

 I have also tried to select content with "staying power" to avoid, as much as possible, anything that will become outdated in a few years.
-This site is technically a "blog," but it is **not** another newsfeed of digital ephemera.
+This site, while technically a "blog," is **not** yet another newsfeed of digital ephemera.
 It is an experiment in a somewhat slower technology.
 It is my hope that this curriculum will provide a solid basis for Buddhist Studies for decades to come.

 # Disclaimers

-- This repository, like all other things in life, is subject to change.
+- This repository, like all other things in life, is imperfect and subject to change.
-- While I have taken some pains to ensure that everything here is trustworthy and legal, please know that you use the University at your own risk.
+- While I have taken some pains to ensure that everything here is accurate and legal, please know that you use the University at your own risk.
-- The views expressed in each work are the opinions of the author(s) and may not reflect my own.
+- The various views expressed in each work are the opinions of the respective author(s) and may or may not reflect my own.

 # Acknowledgements